Daniele-Gregori/FindClosedForm/README.md

 # FindClosedForm
-Search for a formula that yields a given number
+Search for a formula that yields a given number.

 ### Documentation